maddiethedinosaur/funnydiehaha/Central Book + Related Wishlist.md

 ### Communism

-* [Communism: Not a 'nice idea' but a material necessity](https://en.internationalism.org/pamphlets) by the International Communist Current
+* [Communism: Not a 'Nice Idea' but a Material Necessity](https://en.internationalism.org/pamphlets) by the International Communist Current
 * [Platform/Manifesto of the International Communist Current](https://en.internationalism.org/pamphlets) by the International Communist Current

 ### Decadence